ministryofjustice/analytics-platform-ops/README.md

          * Allowed Web Origins: `https://aws.services.$env.$domain` (replace the $variables)
     4. Click "Save changes"

-    Record the values for Domain and Client ID - you'll use them in your .tfvars file in a moment.
+    Record the Domain and Client ID values - you'll use them in your .tfvars file in a moment.

 3. Download SAML2 metadata: